 The walking and cycling activity class includes the following work categories:

-Where applicable, walking and cycling activities are expected to be delivered together in a cohesive programme of works, delivering complete end to end journeys by foot and/or cycle.
+Where applicable, walking and cycling activities are expected to be packaged together in a programme to deliver a complete end to end journey by foot and/or cycle.

-A programme can include a component of education, promotion and/or advertising activities and emerging services like Bikeshare schemes to attract users to the cycling network.
+A programme can include a component of education, promotion and/or advertising activities to attract users to new cycling infrastructure.

-For activities to be accepted as a single programme/package (with a single assessment profile), the Transport Agency requires evidence that the activities in the programme/package are interdependent and that the programme/package is able to be delivered within a reasonable timeframe.
+For activities to be accepted as a single programme (with a single assessment profile), the Transport Agency requires evidence that the activities in the programme are interdependent and that the programme is able to be delivered within a reasonable timeframe.

-A programme/package is assessed based on its primary corridor and the single assessment profile may result in the smaller collector routes, in the programme/package, gaining a higher profile than if they were assessed on a standalone basis.
+The programme is assessed based on its primary corridor and the single assessment profile may result in the smaller collector routes in a programme gaining a higher profile than if they were assessed on a standalone basis.

-Delivering activities as a programme/package of works should be a more effective and cost efficient way to deliver them and this should be reflected in the ratings for the Results Alignment and Cost-benefit Appraisal factors in the assessment.
+Packaging projects into a programme of works should be a more effective and cost efficient way to deliver them and this should be reflected in the ratings for the effectiveness and benefit and cost appraisal factors in the assessment.

-A walking and cycling activity may be given a Medium Results Alignment rating if the problem, issue or opportunity is:
+A walking and cycling activity may be given a medium strategic fit rating if the problem, issue or opportunity is:

-A walking and cycling activity must only be given a High Results Alignment rating if the problem, issue or opportunity is:
+A walking and cycling activity must only be given a high strategic fit rating if the problem, issue or opportunity is: